kimD0ngjun/kimD0ngjun/README.md

 Sometimes GitHub is quiet, maybe it's because I forgot to upload the repository because I was so into my own projects while eating late-night snacks (probably chicken🍗).
 It's been so long since my days and nights changed, and my insomnia still doesn't get better.

 I want to actively lead beyond being flexible in responding to sudden changes in technological flow.
-My goal is to become a developer who brings out the virtuous cycle value of collaboration while interacting with what I know.
+My goal is to become a developer who brings out the virtuous cycle value of collaboration while interacting with what I know :)

-A late run makes a flutter :)

 ---